wavemaker/docs/learn/how-tos/add-custom-filters.md

 :::

-On adding your custom filter in the `customFilterList` attribute in **general-options.json**, WaveMaker will internally adds this filter in your application FilterChain.
+On adding your custom filter in the `customFilterList` attribute in **general-options.json**, WaveMaker internally adds this filter in your application FilterChain.